gardener/gardener-extension-provider-openstack/docs/usage-as-end-user.md

 + Certain policy values may induce further constraints.
 Using the `affinity` policy is only allowed when the worker group utilizes a single zone.

 The `machineLabels` section in the worker group configuration allows to specify additional machine labels.
 These labels are added to the machine instances only, but not to the node object.
-Additionally, they have an optional `roll` field.
+Additionally, they have an optional `triggerRollingOnUpdate` field.
 If it is set to `true`, changing the label value will trigger a rolling of all machines of this worker pool.

 ## Example `Shoot` manifest (one availability zone)